 How Many Babies Do Betta Fish Have

-Betta fish (Betta Splendens) are not livebearers and instead lay eggs that will be fertilized by the male betta and placed inside the bubble nest he has built to protect the eggs until they have hatched.
+Over the years I have heard many people ask how long are betta fish are pregnant for?
+Betta fish (Betta Splendens) are not actually livebearers, instead, they lay eggs that will be fertilized by the male betta and placed inside the bubble nest he has built to protect the eggs until they have hatched.

 The male betta will usually tend to the nest, taking care of and protecting the eggs until the baby betta fry is born.

 Betta fish will typically lay around 40-50 eggs each spawning.
 Although the female betta can lay up to approximately 500 eggs in one go, this is not common.

 The male will wrap his body around the female betta during mating, squeezing her until she releases her eggs.
 As the eggs are released, she will escape his grip and go about her business while he fertilizes the eggs by releasing sperm over them.

 The process of lay and fertilization is a speedy one, usually taking only a few minutes, sometimes quicker, which is why adult bettas spawn so often.
 The process can also take place several times in one mating until the female is empty of eggs.